misguided-developer-singh/software-engineer-questions/record-validation/README.md

    you’ve worked on professionally.
 Just a short paragraph is fine, but I’d love to know why you’re proud of it.

+- Well, I feel proud when I do something good around me.
+It may be lending hand to others.
+  I try to keep myself happy and that makes me proud.
+So, even a small work whether it is my office work or my personal work, If I am able to do it successfully, well, it makes me proud.

 2. What's a personal project you're currently working on?
 This could be a coding side project, hobby, or otherwise real world project you're working on.

+- Well, lerning new technology and doing some practical on that particular topic is what currently my day today work.
+In addition to that, what is happening accrsoss the globe, is what I am more interested.

 3. Tell us about a technical book or article you read recently, why you liked it, and why we should read it.

+- Quantum Computing and Blockchain were the two topics, I spend my time there.
+  Quantum computing takes advantage of quantum phenomena like superposition and quantum entanglement.
+  This amazing technology trend is also involved in preventing the spread of the coronavirus, and to develop potential vaccines, thanks to its ability to easily query, monitor, analyze and act on data, regardless of the source.

 4. Tell us about one of your favorite products (physical or software) and one specific aspect that makes it truly great.

+- I make use of "flowdock" and "slack", and I find it to be a great tool for team collaboration.

 5. In this repo is a `data.json` file.
 It contains an imaginary example set of data a customer might need to migrate from one system to another.
 It's a